udacity/AIND-CV-FacialKeypoints/README.md

 ## Project Submission

 When you are ready to submit your project, collect the following files and compress them into a single archive for upload:
-- The `project_instructions.ipynb` file with fully functional code, all code cells executed and displaying output, and all questions answered.
+- The `CV_project.ipynb` file with fully functional code, all code cells executed and displaying output, and all questions answered.
 - An HTML or PDF export of the project notebook with the name `report.html` or `report.pdf`.
 - Any additional images used for the project that were not supplied to you for the project. __Please do not include the project data sets in the `data/`folder. __